-- a.
-Physical or verbal fighting on or off campus; excessive use of obscene or vulgar language - b.
-Truancy from school
+a.
+Physical or verbal fighting on or off campus; excessive use of obscene or vulgar language

-- c.
+- b.
+Truancy from school - c.
 Disrespectful, illegal or immoral behavior on or off campus or online via Facebook or other digital/social media - d.
-Violation of disciplinary probation - e.
-Bullying, intimidation, sexual harassment, and extortion - f.
-Leaving campus without permission - g.
-Stealing - h.
-Unauthorized possession of a Lab Book or tearing out pages without permission for the purpose of copying - i.
-Attendance at any nightclub or public facility whose primary purpose is to sell alcoholic beverages (Bar area of restaurant/bar) - j.
-Consuming alcoholic beverages at a bar, restaurant or public place - k.
-Attendance at a dance or concert not approved by the Administration - 1.
-Attendance at a prom by a freshman or sophomore - m.
-Third proven offence of cheating - n.
-Defamation of character spreading rumors about other students/teachers - o.
-Smoking or vaping - p.
-Forgery - q.
+Tampering with or creating a version of a SCA report card (may lead to expulsion) - e.
+Violation of disciplinary probation - f. \Bullying, intimidation, sexual harassment, and extortion - g.
+Leaving campus without permission - h.
+Stealing - i.
+Unauthorized possession of a Lab Book or tearing out pages without permission for the purpose of copying - j.
+Attendance at any nightclub or public facility whose primary purpose is to sell alcoholic beverages (Bar area of restaurant/bar) - k.
+Consuming alcoholic beverages at a bar, restaurant or public place - 1.
+Attendance at a dance or concert not approved by the Administration - m.
+Attendance at a prom by a freshman or sophomore - n.
+Third proven offence of cheating - o.
+Defamation of character spreading rumors about other students/teachers - p.
+Smoking or vaping - q.
+Forgery - r.
 Other instances not listed here but resulting as a decision from the Disciplinary Committee

-Bullying is the use or physical, or verbal coercion to obtain control over others, or to be habitually cruel, belittling, or nagging to those who are considered weaker.
+\Bullying is the use or physical, or verbal coercion to obtain control over others, or to be habitually cruel, belittling, or nagging to those who are considered weaker.